Here's a Free Lunch: Sanitizing Backdoored Models with Model Merge: Method

-Given a backdoored model $\mathcal{M}_p$, we aim to sanitize it via model merging.
+\paragraph{Model Merge for Sanitization} Given a backdoored model $\mathcal{M}_p$, we aim to sanitize it via model merging.
 We hypothesize that by taking into account several other models, the backdoor signal in a single one will be reduced.
 Specifically, we use a list of models $\left\{\mathcal{M}_k\right\}_{k=1}^{n-1}$ from other venues, such as public model hubs, and merge them with $\mathcal{M}_p$ to form a sanitized model $\mathcal{M}'$,

 where $\oplus$ denotes a merge operation.
 Note that we do not restrict the integrity of $\mathcal{M}_k$ models, meaning they can be either benign or compromised models but backdoored by other patterns.